mzabriskie/color.js/README.md

 * toHex - Get the HEX value of the Color instance
 * toHsl - Get the HSL value of the Color instance
 * toRgb - Get the RGB value of the Color instance
+* median(color) - Get the median value of the Color instance and another color

 __Static methods__